sachin38/hseb-result/README.md

-This script wiil fetch result from www.hseb.ntc.net.np.
+This script will fetch result from www.hseb.ntc.net.np.

 ===========
 USAGE: